ArsenArsen/KShare/README.md

 ## Goals
 See the [projects](https://github.com/ArsenArsen/KShare/projects)

+## Install
+Currently, the only package I provide is `kshare-git` on the AUR.
+I do plan to make a Debian and Ubuntu packages, as well as `kshare` stable for Arch.

 ## Wayland Support
 If it's requested enough, I will make a pull request towards QHotkey to support Wayland.
 Or open an issue, depending on my mood.
 But Qt _should_ still work on Wayland.